OpenTTD/OpenTTD/COMPILING.md

 For more information on how to use CMake (including how to make Release builds), we urge you to read [their excellent manual](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html).

+## CMake Options

+Via CMake, several options can be influenced to get different types of builds.

+- `-DCMAKE_BUILD_TYPE=RelWithDebInfo`: build a release build.
+This is significant faster than a debug build, but has far less useful information in case of a crash.
+- `-DOPTION_DEDICATED=ON`: build OpenTTD without a GUI.
+Useful if you are running a headless server, as it requires less libraries to operate.
+- `-DOPTION_USE_ASSERTS=OFF`: disable asserts.
+Use with care, as assert statements capture early signs of trouble.
+Release builds have them disabled by default.
+- `-DOPTION_USE_THREADS=OFF`: disable the use of threads.
+This will block the interface in many places, and in general gives a worse experience of the game.
+Use with care.
+- `-DOPTION_TOOLS_ONLY=ON`: only build tools like `strgen`.
+Does not build the game itself.
+Useful for cross-compiling.

 ## Supported compilers